software-tools-books/js4ds/_en/server.md

 Unlike a dictionary, a key may appear any number of times, so that (for example) a request can specify that it's willing to accept several types of content.

+FIXME: diagram of typical request

-The body of the request is any extra data associated with it, such as files that are being uploaded.
+The [body](../gloss/#http-body) of the request is any extra data associated with it, such as files that are being uploaded.
 If a body is present,
 the request must contain the `Content-Length` header